Setting Up Your TV

 Whatever source you choose, you will have to connect it to your TV via an HDMI cable.
 An HD movie or TV programme with a mixture of bright and dark scenes, and a range of colours, is ideal.

 Your new TV will come with different picture modes designed to give a different feel to the image that suits the type of content you’re watching.

 The exact names depend on the brand of TV, but they usually include variations of sports, games, cinema and standard.

-You can select one of these modes to change a number of settings, such as brightness, contrast and colour saturation, all in one go.
+You can select one of these modes to change your settings, such as brightness, contrast and colour saturation, all in one go.
 If you’re not very technically-minded, this might be enough for you.
 However, it’s possible to fine tune the settings individually, so you get exactly the picture you want.

 Bear in mind that the settings below can affect one another.

 The brightness levels affect how light an image is.
-Too much brightness makes blacks look grey and removes detail from light areas of the image, whereas lower levels of brightness can make whites look grey and remove detail from darker areas.
+A screen that is too bright makes blacks look grey and removes detail from lighter areas of the picture, whereas lower levels of brightness can make whites look grey and removes details from darker areas.

 The easiest way to alter brightness levels is to find a dark scene with details in the shadows.
 Vary the brightness until it’s at a level where these details are just visible, but the colour is still a strong black.
 Remember that not all details in shadowy areas of the image should be visible.